GabeScott/standard-works-vault/General Conference/1989 April - Our Kindred Family—Expression of Eternal Love.md

 “We believe that it takes just one temple experience for one’s ancestors to convince a person of the importance of this work.
 It is possible to become involved in this exciting work at any age.
 We’re committed to it!”

-The Prophet Joseph Smith gave us this sober warning: “The earth will be smitten with a curse unless there is a welding link ... between the fathers and the children. ...
-For we without them cannot be made perfect; neither can they without us be made perfect.”
-(D&C 128:18.)
+The Prophet Joseph Smith gave us this sober warning: “The earth will be smitten with a curse unless there is a welding link … between the fathers and the children. … For we without them cannot be made perfect; neither can they without us be made perfect.” ([[D&C 128.18|D&C 128:18]].)

 In the councils of heaven before the world began, we made a solemn agreement with the Lord to assist in bringing to pass the eternal life of man.
 Elder John A. Widtsoe reminds us that the least of us, the humblest, is in partnership with the Almighty in achieving the purpose of the eternal plan of salvation.
 It is man’s duty, his pleasure and joy, his labor and ultimately his glory.
 By that doctrine, with the Lord at the head, we become saviors on Mount Zion.

 I bear witness that this work is true.
 I testify that we may anticipate a glorious reunion with our kindred family through the covenant blessings of the priesthood.
 I pray that we will heed the prophets and inherit the supreme joy which comes from performing this marvelous work of salvation, in the name of Jesus Christ, amen.